Capital One Quicksilver Secured Cash Rewards Credit Card review: Low-risk, high-reward for building credit

 - Balance transfer intro APR: N/A

 The Quicksilver Secured card keeps things simple, offering a flat cash back rewards program and easy redemption that makes earning and using rewards a cinch, even for total newbies.
-Depending on your spending habits, it may not be the most rewarding option on its own, but there’s no doubt that the Quicksilver Secured card blows most credit-building cards’ rewards programs out of the water.
+You can also earn 5 percent back on hotels and rental cars booked through Capital One Travel.
+If you are an avid or aspiring traveler, this card may be a good starting point for eventually getting an unsecured travel credit card.
+Otherwise, it may not be the most rewarding option on its own, but there’s no doubt that the Quicksilver Secured card blows most credit-building cards’ rewards programs out of the water.

 How you earn

-While 1.5 percent cash back is not the highest rewards rate available on a secured card (a few cards, like the Discover it® Secured Credit Card, offer higher rates in specific spending categories), it’s easily one of the best flat rates you can find as a credit-builder.
+While 1.5 percent cash back is not the highest rewards rate available on a secured card, it’s easily one of the best flat rates you can find as a credit-builder.
 Not only do the few competing secured cards that offer rewards typically cap cash back on general purchases at just 1 percent, but cash back programs are also hard to find on secured cards in general, with many offering few extra features other than the opportunity to build credit with responsible card use.

 To decide whether a flat-rate card like the Quicksilver Secured makes sense for you, take a look at your budget to see where you typically spend the most, as cards that offer bonus rewards in one of your highest spending categories — like gas or dining out — may prove more valuable than a flat-rate card.
 That said, the category variety you’ll find on secured cards that offer rewards is quite limited, so a boosted rate on general purchases will likely pay off for most cardholders.